 In Maryland, the determination of liability has nothing to do with the breed of dog, with one notable exception.
 A person who is injured in an attack by a dog has the right to recover against the owner simply by establishing that the dog is a pit bull or a cross-bred pit bull.

 There are certain things that a dog bite victim should do when an injury occurs.
 Of course, the first thing to do is to seek immediate medical attention for the injuries.
 A dog’s mouth can contain significant amounts of bacteria and if the bite is not promptly treated, there is a risk of dangerous infection.
 It is also important that you try to isolate the dog that inflicted the injury and figure out how to locate the dog’s owner.
 Report the bite as soon as possible to preserve evidence of the injury and also document the injuries with photos.

 If you are contacted by an insurance company regarding the dog bite injury, it is important that you do not speak to the insurance company until you have secured the advice of an experienced attorney.
 Insurance companies are very skillful at asking questions in a way that will allow them to protect their interests and to defeat your claim.

-The personal injury lawyers at Lebowitz & Mzhen, LLC, have successfully represented individuals who have sustained neurological injuries, permanent scarring, and other serious injuries from being bitten or attacked by a dog.
+The personal injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers, have successfully represented individuals who have sustained neurological injuries, permanent scarring, and other serious injuries from being bitten or attacked by a dog.
 If you have been injured or attacked by a dog in Maryland, Washington D.C., or the surrounding areas, or if you know someone who has been bitten by a dog, please contact Jack Lebowitz or Vadim Mzhen to set up your FREE, no obligation consult.
 You can reach us via e-mail or by calling our toll-free number at 1-800-654-1949.